mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 - WFP callout driver
 - Packet processing app

-Additionally, there are four DLL libraries in this project to support functionality in the Packet Processing App:
+Additionally, there are four libraries in this project to support functionality in the Packet Processing App:

 - A custom driver interoperability library.
 - A Bluetooth GATT library, also including device enumeration and discovery.